MahraibFatima/Slack-bot/README.md

 # Slack Bot
 A Slack bot that can
-- soon will be updated.
+- send message
+- handle events